obfusk/srvbak/README.md

   srvbak - server backup (cron job)

-  srvbak backups configuration files (using baktogit), data, and postgresql databases.  ...
+  srvbak backups configuration files (using baktogit), data, and databases (currently mongodb and postgresql).  ...

-  See srvbakrc.sample and srvbak.cron.sample for examples.
+  See \*.sample for examples.

 []: }}}1